-- The COP26 pledge on deforestation and degradation from over 100 leaders representing more than 85% of the world’s forests is clearly good news in the battle to redress the balance between the amount of carbon dioxide emitted to the atmosphere through human activity and the amount absorbed by Earth’s carbon sinks.
-Forests, are, of course an important carbon sink.
+- The COP26 pledge on deforestation and degradation from over 100 leaders representing more than 85% of the world’s forests is good news in the battle to redress the balance between the amount of carbon dioxide emitted to the atmosphere through human activity and the amount absorbed by Earth’s carbon sinks.
+Forests are, of course, an important carbon sink.

 - Absorbing gigatons of atmospheric carbon dioxide a year, Earth’s forests play a crucial role in the carbon cycle and climate system.

 - However, forest degradation and deforestation, particularly in tropical regions, are causing much of this otherwise stored carbon to be released back into the atmosphere, exacerbating climate change.
-In fact, recent research, shows that the Amazon rainforest is now actually releasing more carbon dioxide to the atmosphere than it absorbs.
+Recent research shows that the Amazon rainforest is now actually releasing more carbon dioxide into the atmosphere than it absorbs.
 35)